8 tips on how to encourage citizen participation

 5 min read

 When penning any kind of citizen participation plan, be aware that it takes so much more than a functional website and the occasional email.
 Willing positive engagement needs time, work and trust.
-Things that can’t be created overnight.
+Things that can’t be created overnight - no matter how hard you try.

-For your project to be a success, you need a well thought out communications strategy to get people interested at a local level.
-Communities don’t only want to know what this project will entail, but also that they are a key part of the decision making process.
+For your engagement project to be a success, you need a well-thought-out communications strategy to get people interested at a local level.
+Communities don’t only want to know what this project will entail, but also that they are a key part of the decision-making process.

 At Commonplace, we’re all about community engagement and encouraging authorities and citizens to work collaboratively.
 So sit back, relax, and enjoy our top eight tips on how to encourage active citizen participation.